How to record the purchase of a capital asset using multiple transactions

 First, you’ll need to add a bill for the total purchase price of the asset.

-Enter the relevant details for the purchase in the 'Bill Contents' section, including selecting the relevant asset purchase category from the bottom of the ‘Spending Category’ drop-down menu.
+Enter the relevant details for the purchase in the 'Bill Contents' section and select the relevant asset purchase category from the bottom of the ‘Spending Category’ drop-down menu.
 You can create custom categories if you need to.
 If you’re unsure which category to select, please ask your accountant.

 Make sure that you enter the full amount paid for the asset in the ‘Total Price’ field.